nxp-mcuxpresso/mcuxsdk-middleware-connectivity-framework/services/FSCI/README.md

-# Framework Serial Communication Interface
+# FSCI: Framework Serial Communication Interface
 ## Overview
 The Framework Serial Communication Interface (FSCI) is both a software module and a protocol that allows monitoring and extensive testing of the protocol layers.
 It also allows separation of the protocol stack between two protocol layers in a two processing entities setup, the host processor (typically running the upper layers of a protocol stack) and the Black Box application (typically containing the lower layers of the stack, serving as a modem).
 The Test Tool software is an example of a host processor, which can interact with FSCI Black Boxes at various layers.
 In this setup, the user can run numerous commands to test the Black Box application services and interfaces.